n3ttl3t/GildedRose-Refactoring-Kata/ruby/README.md

 - There are a few details/constraints to this system:
     - Once the sell by date has passed, Quality degrades twice as fast
     - The Quality of an item is never negative
-    - "Aged Brie" actually increases in Quality the older it gets
+    - **_"Aged Brie"_** actually increases in Quality the older it gets
-    - The Quality of an item is never more than 50
+    - The Quality of an item cannot increase past 50
-    - "Sulfuras", being a legendary item, never has to be sold and never decreases in Quality from 80
+    - **_"Sulfuras"_**, being a legendary item, never has to be sold and never decreases in Quality from 80
-    - "Backstage passes", like aged brie, increase in Quality as it's SellIn value approaches; Quality increases by 2 when there are 10 days left and by 3 when there are 5 days left, but quality drops to 0 when there are no days left
+    - **_"Backstage passes"_**, like aged brie, increase in Quality as it's SellIn value approaches; Quality increases by 2 when there are 10 days left and by 3 when there are 5 days left, but quality drops to 0 when there are no days left

 **The new feature** causes items flagged as 'conjured' to degrade in Quality twice as fast.